What Are the 7 Wonders of the World? (with HD Images)

 Machu Picchu in the Andes Mountains, Peru, built c.
 15th century.
 Source: Business Insider Australia

 Machu Picchu is a lost treasure of the 15th century and a rare citadel discovered high in the Andes mountains above the Peruvian Sacred Valley.
 Astonishingly, it is one of the only pre-Columbian ruins found nearly intact, featuring evidence of former plazas, temples, agricultural terraces, and homes.
-Archaeologists believe the citadel was built as an estate for the Inca emperor Pachacuti in around 1450 in polished drystone walls.
+Archaeologists believe the citadel was built as an estate for the Inca emperor Pachacuti around 1450 in polished drystone walls.

 temple condor machu picchu